Gold investment funds

 There are also, among others, Wisdomtree Gold Bullion Securities [GBS], BlackRock/iShares Physical Gold [IGLN] and all American ETFs.
 Compare current fees and spreads.
 Currency exchange fees and the platform's brokerage are also charged to the depository.

 Gold is an interesting asset to invest in for an investor who wants to diversify and protect their portfolio against inflation.
 Investing in gold provides exposure to a value-preserving asset that has historically performed well in times of high monetary inflation and during uncertain periods in the financial markets.
-The co-variation of the gold price with the stock market is low, which makes the investment an interesting complement to a traditional portfolio consisting of shares and interest rates.
+The long-term correlation between gold and the stock market is low, which makes the investment an interesting complement to a traditional portfolio consisting of stocks and bonds.